96boards/website/src/content/projects/aosptvhikey/aosptvhikey.md

 description: Taking clues from how we used to build Android TV for the Raspberry Pi, I was able to get a AOSP TV build running on both the Hikey bords.
 images:
-  - AOSPTV_FrontPage.png
+  - ./_images/AOSPTV_FrontPage.png
-  - AOSPTV_Video_Demo.png
+  - ./_images/AOSPTV_Video_Demo.png
 categories:
   - Hikey960
   - Hikey
-slug: projects/AOSPTVHikey/
+slug: aosptvhikey/
-layout: ../../layouts/Project.astro
 ---

 # AOSP TV Build For The Hikey And Hikey 960

 Taking clues from how we used to build Android TV for the Raspberry Pi, I was able to get a AOSP TV build running on both the Hikey bords.